HeRCLab/hercm/doc/bxf-spec.md

 Thus, the full matrix could be reproduced as such:
 ```
-HERCM 4 4 8 ASYM 7
+BXF   4 4 8 ASYM 7
 REMARKS LIST STRING
-This is an example matrix created for the HeRCM documentation.
+This is an example matrix created for the BXF documentation.
 This field is ignored because it's title is REMARKS.
 ENDFIELD
 VAL LIST FLOAT
 8 7 5 3 4 2 1 6